Motif 24: Lamentations

 In contrast to the outer acts which (in those rare productions that follow Wagner's stage directions although not in those that set the action on the moon, say, or in a giant ashtray) show scenes of nature, the second act is set in the artificial "nature" of Klingsor's magic garden.
 Here the sorcerer has cultivated his Magic Maidens: they are the lovers of the knights of Klingsor.
 Unlike the flowers of the natural world, these blooms are playful, quarrelling and seductive.

-This conflict of triplets against a dotted rhythm develops out of the Storm or Fight motif, which portrayed Parsifal fighting with the knights of Klingsor.
 The new theme represents the Maidens' distress or Lamentations and accompanies them as they run around the garden in confusion.
 It first appears as a playful figure in the first violins (bar 461) and develops through several variations as the maidens react to the violent arrival of the hero.

 At the end of the second act this musical idea is heard twice, augmented, representing the collapse of the flowers as described in the stage directions: